mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Generic command runner.

-This method does not inherit a read concern or write concern (per the `Read and Write Concern <../read-write-concern/read-write-concern.rst#generic-command-method>`__ spec), nor does it inherit a read preference (per the `Server Selection <../server-selection/server-selection.rst#use-of-read-preferences-with-commands>`__ spec); however, they may be specified as arguments.
+This method does not inherit a read preference (per the `Server Selection <../server-selection/server-selection.rst#use-of-read-preferences-with-commands>`__ spec); however, ``readPreference`` may be specified as an argument.

 The following arguments are supported: